fluxcd/website/content/en/docs/use-cases/openshift.md

 ## OpenShift Setup

-Steps described in this document have been tested on OpenShift 4.6 only.
+Steps described in this document have been tested on OpenShift 4.6, 4.7 and 4.8.
 You require cluster-admin privileges to install Flux on OpenShift.
 This means that it currently is not possible to install Flux on the OpenShift Developer Sandbox.